robertoAHenkel/aaron/003-simple-rag-qa.md

 ### Your Task

-Enhance the prompt template to create more effective summaries.
+Write the prompt template to create effective result summaries.
+The prompt template requires two input variables.
+Considering the summary generation codebase, identify which variables are required in the prompt.
+Finally, implement the prompt accordingly

 Consider:

 1. **System Role and Context**
    - Define a clear expert persona